Portugal is also the 5th Most Underrated & the 3rd Cultural Destination

 Berlenga Island is a nature reserve, located off cape of Peniche, in the Oeste region.
 Perfect for diving, its unique fauna and flora attracts ecotourists and adventurers.
 The island has a beach and the Fort of St. John the Baptiste.

 Porto “a Cidade Invicta”, is a mercantile city located along the Douro river estuary in Northern Portugal.
-Renowned for its wine, was proclaimed a World Heritage site by UNESCO in 1996.
+Renowned for its wine, it was proclaimed a World Heritage site by UNESCO in 1996.
 Porto has recently become popular among digital entrepreneurs from around the world, being cheap, lively, and techy.

 Monsanto is an ancient fortified village perched on a steep hill slope in the region of Idanha-a-Nova.
 Rather amazingly, it developed around huge granitic boulders and is often mentioned as “the most Portuguese village in Portugal”.